mdn/content/files/en-us/web/api/videodecoder/configure/index.md

             - `"bt470bg"`
             - `"smpte170m"`
     - `hardwareAcceleration`
-      - : An hint as to the hardware accelaration method to use.
+      - : A hint as to the hardware acceleration method to use.
 One of:
         - `"no-preference"`
         - `"prefer-hardware"`
         - `"prefer-software"`
     - `optimizeForLatency`
-      - : An boolean, if `true` is a hint that the selected decoder should be optimized to minimize the number of {{domxref("EncodedVideoChunk")}} objects that have to be decoded before a {{domxref("VideoFrame")}} is output.
+      - : A boolean.
+If `true`this is a hint that the selected decoder should be optimized to minimize the number of {{domxref("EncodedVideoChunk")}} objects that have to be decoded before a {{domxref("VideoFrame")}} is output.

 > **Note:** The registrations in the [WebCodecs Codec Registry](https://www.w3.org/TR/webcodecs-codec-registry/#audio-codec-registry) link to a specification detailing whether and how to populate the optional `description` member.

 ### Return Value

 {{jsxref("Undefined")}}.